akka/akka-grpc/docs/src/main/paradox/play-framework.md

 Java
 :   @@snip[GreeterServiceImpl.java]($root$/../play-interop-test-java/src/main/java/controllers/GreeterServiceImpl.java) { #service-impl }

-And then add this to your Play `conf/routes` file, note that the path here depends on the package and service name from the `.proto` service descriptor and cannot be set to an arbitrary value (if you try to do so an exception will be thrown when the router is started).
+And then add the router to your Play `conf/routes` file.
+Note that the router alerady knows its own path since it is based on the package name and service name of the service and therefore the path `/` is enough to get it to end up in the right place
+(in this example the path will be `/helloworld.GreeterService`).
+It cannot be added at an arbitrary path (if you try to do so an exception will be thrown when the router is started).

 ```
-->     /helloworld.GreeterService   controllers.GreeterServiceController
+->     /   controllers.GreeterServiceController
 ```

 A gRPC client can now connect to the server and call the provided services.